 QUALITY

-WHERE ARE WE NOW ACTION PLAN
+WHERE ARE WE NOW COMMISSIONING PLAN

-All Supported Living providers currently rated Good or Outstanding Effective contract monitoring and market oversight - all providers rated 'green' Quality and Performance team conduct quality visits to supported living providers throughout the year, with at least 2 visits in a 12 month period.
-The areas explored during quality visits include: Person centred approach: support plans and observations and conversations with individuals where possible to ensure people are supported with "What matters to them", they are supported with dignity and respect; that there are opportunities for daily enjoyment and a good quality of life Staffing: deployment, recruitment, retention and training Quality assurance: incident and accidents; safeguarding alerts and complaints; managing client finances, client and family satisfaction / feedback, audits with clear action plans / follow up to make improvement Similar recruitment and retention challenges to the rest of the health and social care sector.
+All Supported Living providers currently rated Good Effective contract monitoring and market oversight - all providers rated 'green' Quality and Performance team conduct quality visits to supported living providers throughout the year, with at least 1 visit in a 12-month period.
+The areas explored during quality visits include: Person centred approach: support plans and observations and conversations with individuals where possible to ensure people are supported with "What matters to them", they are supported with dignity and respect; that there are opportunities for daily enjoyment and a good quality of life.
+Staffing: deployment, recruitment, retention and training Quality assurance: incident and accidents; safeguarding alerts and complaints; managing client finances, client and family satisfaction / feedback, audits with clear action plans / follow up to make improvement.
+Similar recruitment and retention challenges to the rest of the health and social care sector.
 Career progression is an issue due to lack of opportunities and the poor pay differential between support workers and managers.
 Outcomes focussed approach for all new monitoring arrangements We Speak You Listen experts by experience will be involved in quality checking 'Day service' and short breaks providers who join the Framework will be quality monitored for the first time Enhanced Supported Living providers have been invited to work in partnership to co-design a self-assessment tool Measuring outcomes for individuals supported by Enhanced Supported Living providers will be individualised and measure against I statements

-VALUE FOR MONEY WHERE ARE WE NOW ACTION PLAN For 22/23, the budget for Supported Living was £35million For 22/23, the budget for day services was £4 million.
+VALUE FOR MONEY

+WHERE ARE WE NOW COMMISSIONING PLAN

+For 23/24, the budget for Supported Living is c.£40million For 23/24, the budget for day services is c. £5.5 million.
+The expenditure for short breaks was c£1.8m for 22/23.
+SCC rates are comparable with regional averages.
 Fee increases have been set out in the new contract.
 Invoice verification process in place, to verify commissioned hours against 'actuals' in supported living.
-The expenditure for short breaks was c£1.5m for 22/23.
-SCC rates are comparable with regional averages.
 Ensure accurate and timely payments are made to Framework providers of; Home Care, Supported Living and Extra Care Verifying, and where necessary challenge providers on support hours submitted Resolve complex payment queries and historical reconciliations Escalate concerns or queries regarding care hours delivered.
 Build/Maintain positive working relationships with providers and new social work team Track TUPE premium payments.
 Brokerage of supported living packages ensures that vacancy and void costs are minimised Revised payment system for supported living, with a shift from geographical hourly rates now rationalised into community or discounted rates Hourly rate for sleep in support has been replaced by a single payment per night Work with providers to review support packages to ensure that individual outcomes are being met appropriately, identifying where there could be a reduced dependence on paid services.
 Consider whether other providers could meet some of the needs of the individuals, for example, shopping and cleaning services.